 The USDFBC Series is a program designed to promote breeders and quality sport horses.
-The purpose is the evaluate potential, suitability, and qualities as a dressage sport horse or as dressage sport horse breeding stock.
+The purpose is to evaluate potential, suitability, and qualities as a dressage sport horse or as dressage sport horse breeding stock.
 Each series will consist of at least three qualifying events in designated geographical areas of the United States, which will lead to a final event in each series.
-Exhibitors compete at qualifying events for the champion and reserve champion filly, colt/gelding, mare, and stallion.
-The Champions and Reserve horses will be invited to compete in the final event of that series, which is where the USDF Breeders' Championship Series Grand Champion and Reserve Grand Champion Filly, Colt/Gelding, Mare, and Stallion will be determined.
+Exhibitors compete at qualifying events for the Champion and Reserve Champion Current Year Foal, Filly, Colt/Gelding, Mare, and Stallion.
+The Champion and Reserve horses will be invited to compete in the final event of that series, which is where the USDF Breeders Championship Series Grand Champion and Reserve Grand Champion Current Year Foal, Filly, Colt/Gelding, Mare, and Stallion will be determined.
 Horses must be shown individually on the triangle at the walk and trot and standing for conformation.
-See the full description in the current USDF Competitor and Member Guide or on our competitions and championship programs section.
+See the full description in the current USDF Member Guide or on our competitions and championship programs section.

 No, competitors do not have to compete in the Series where they live.
 However, they must qualify in the Series in which they wish to compete in the USDFBC Series Final.
 For example, anyone from any state can compete in the East Coast Series to be able to qualify for the East Coast Series Final.